opensumi/docs/docs/develop/module-apis/overlay.en.md

 }
 ```

-### buttons
+### Buttons

-Buttons are buttons in the lower right corner of the popup.
-They are rendered from left to right.
+Buttons are in the lower right corner of the popup， rendered from left to right.
 After the user selects them, the results are returned

 ##### Example